 e)nutrition improvement requires the provision of balanced and diversified diets, meeting nutrient requirements of all age groups and all groups with special needs, avoiding excessive intakes of saturated fat, sugars and salt/sodium, and removing trans-fat;

 f)food systems need to promote healthy dietary patterns by providing year-round access to safe and nutritious foods including fruits, and vegetables, pulses, wholegrains and animal source foods such as fish, while limiting the consumption of processed foods that negatively affect nutrition and health.
 Family farming plays an essential role in reducing malnutrition and contributing to balanced diet and need to be support by public policies in that sense.
-Improving income and the ability to produce one’s own food, and encouraging and facilitating the development of home gardens especially through a gender empowerment agenda;
+Improving income and the ability to produce one’s own food, and encouraging and facilitating the development of home gardens especially through a gender empowerment agenda; Recognises women’s rights as farmers and invests to improve their access to productive resources;

 g)food systems need to address and prevent infectious and zoonotic diseases and to tackle antimicrobial resistance;

 h)food systems should be sustainable, and all components for food production, processing and distribution (including land, soil, seeds, fertilizers, water, energy, harvesting, storage and transport) should be managed sustainably, with due attention to environmental impacts.
-Recognises women’s rights as farmers and invests to improve their access to productive resources;

 h.i) the accountability of the agriculture sector on food and nutrition outcomes should be enhanced and regulated by the state in the interest of better nutrition for individuals and nutrition security for all.

 i)efforts should be made to reduce post-harvest losses and food waste throughout the food chain including consumption, as these can significantly contribute to reducing sustainability and nutrition security;